amenadiel/google-maps-documentation/docs/MaxZoomService.md

 **Return Value:**  None

-Returns the maximum zoom level available at a particular LatLng for the Satellite map type.
+Returns the maximum zoom level for which detailed imagery is available at a particular LatLng for the satellite map type.
 As this request is asynchronous, you must pass a callback function which will be executed upon completion of the request, being passed a MaxZoomResult.